heidelberg-hepml/lloca/docs/source/quickstart.rst

    fourmomenta = torch.cat([E, p3], dim=-1) # (128, 10, 4)
    scalars = torch.randn(B, N, num_scalars) # (128, 10, 1)

-1. Construct local frames based on 3 equivariantly predicted vectors
+1. Construct local frames based on three equivariantly predicted vectors
 --------------------------------------------------------------------

-Based on these particle features, we want to construct a local frame :math:`L` for each particle.
+Given these particle features, we want to construct a local frame :math:`L` for each particle.
 The local frames are Lorentz transformations, i.e. they satisfy :math:`L^TgL=g` with :math:`L\in \mathbb{R}^{4\times 4}`.
 We further design them to satisfy the transformation behavior :math:`L\overset{\Lambda}{\to} L\Lambda^{-1}` under Lorentz transformations :math:`\Lambda`, this ensures that particle features in the local frame are invariant.